naiyoma/docs-fern/fern/api/docs/specification/packages.md

 ## What is a package?

-Every folder in your API Definition is a package.
+Every folder in your API definition is a package.

 ```yaml
 fern/